 In the case of burns, wounds should be immediately held under cool running water for 10 to 20 minutes.

 In the case of puncture wounds, any discharge will be released.
-Larger cuts may need suturing.
-Then the wound must be dressed to allow it to heal.
+Larger cuts may need suturing, and the wound must be dressed to allow it to heal.

 A cat’s paw pads are a vital part of its anatomy.
 A sudden change of color to a cat’s paw pad can sometimes be a visual symptom of a health issue.